 Throughout the long and eminently successful career of Bion Joseph Arnold, his initiative, ingenuity and resourcefulness have been recognized by not only his fellow engineers, but also by the general public who know him well for his inventions, extensive consulting practice and the installation and direction of numerous public utility services.

 He was born at Casnovia, Michigan in 1861, and was educated in the Ashland, Nebraska public schools, the University of Nebraska and at Hillsdale College, Michigan.
-He received the degrees B.S. from Hillsdale, in 1884, and M.E., 1887; later he took a postgraduate course in electrical engineering at Cornell, and in 1897 he received the degree E.E. from the University of Nebraska, and, at various times, many honorary degrees.
+He received the degrees B.S. from Hillsdale College, in 1884, and M.E., in 1887.
+Later he took a postgraduate course in electrical engineering at Cornell, and in 1897 he received the degree E.E. from the University of Nebraska, and, at various times, many honorary degrees.

 Other important commissions Col. Arnold carried out where the development of the electrification of the Grand Central Terminal, New York, and the development of the subway system of New York, a task that Arnold worked on for five years and which cost 60 million dollars.
 He has been consultant on surface and underground traction matters at various times for cities all over the country, and consulting engineer for numerous railroad commissions.
 In addition to his critical work on railways, he invented a magnetic clutch and improved storage batteries.
 He maintained headquarters at Chicago.

 During World War I, Col. Arnold served in various capacities, being assigned as Lieut.
 Col., Aviation Section, 1917, to make a complete survey of aircraft supply and production conditions for the Army and Navy, and to take charge of the development and production of aerial torpedoes.
-His most recent commission was Col. Auxiliary Corps, 1925.
-Col. Arnold has served the Institute on various committees and was president of the AIEE in 1903 and 1904, and was a member of numerous other societies, among them, the American Society of Civil Engineers, the American Society of Mechanical Engineers, Western Society of Engineers, and American Society for Promotion of Engineering Education.
+In 1925, he was commissioned as Col. Auxiliary Corps.
+Arnold served the Institute on various committees and was president of the AIEE in 1903 and 1904.
+He was a member of numerous other societies, among them, the American Society of Civil Engineers, the American Society of Mechanical Engineers, Western Society of Engineers, and the American Society for Promotion of Engineering Education.